Skippack Township, Pennsylvania

 Skippack Township is a township in Montgomery County, Pennsylvania, United States.
-The population was 13,715 at the 2010 census.
-This represents a 110.5% increase from the 2000 count of 6,516 residents.
+The population was 14,408 in 2022 according to the Census Bureau.
+This represents a 5.1% increase from the 2010 Census.

 History

 The Kuster Mill was listed on the National Register of Historic Places in 1971.

 Geography

 According to the United States Census Bureau, the township has a total area of 14.0 square miles (36.2 km2), of which 13.8 square miles (35.8 km2) is land and 0.2 square miles (0.4 km2) (1.14%) is water.
-The 2006 Skippack Township Municipal Directory lists the population as 9,920 (including 3,404 at SCI Phoenix).
 The Perkiomen Creek forms its natural western boundary and drains it into the Schuylkill River.
-Its villages include Creamery, Lucon, Providence Square (also in Worcester Township), and Skippack.
+Its villages include Creamery, Lucon, Providence Square (also in Worcester Township), Skippack, and part of Evansburg.